1407arjun/TRINIT-Conda-Activate-Venv-DEV04/README.md

 ## <img src="https://cdn.iconscout.com/icon/free/png-512/laptop-user-1-1179329.png" width="32" height="32"> Getting Started
 To get a local copy up and running follow these simple steps.
 ### Prerequisites
 In order to get a copy of the project you will require you to have Node.js (v14+) and the NPM package manager installed.
 If you don't have it, you can download the latest version of Node.js from the [official website](https://nodejs.org/en/download/) which also installs the NPM package manager by default.
+For Python, you will require a Python environment (like Anaconda) with Python version 3.9 and above.
 ### Installation
 Open the terminal in the folder in which you wish to clone the repository and enter the following command:
 ```